 Remind campers about the importance of hand washing, and soap and water should be readily available.
 This simple step can help reduce the incidence of infection caused by bacterial infections, such MRSA, and viral infections, such as influenza.
 The summer months in North America aren’t usually associated with flu season, which tends to cover much of the school year, but the flu can be contracted year round.
 This infection prevention technique became even more important with COVID-19 spread around the world.

 Every person who works with children knows the types of injuries and illnesses that can occur.
 When camp counselors and other staff members are knowledgeable about basic signs and symptoms of infections, they can be the ones to draw attention to the situation.

 Raising sepsis awareness in camps

 Here are some ideas that may help raise sepsis awareness in camps:

-Counsellors and other camp staff are not nurses and are not expected to be.
-Arming them with sepsis knowledge could save lives.
+Counselors and other camp staff are not nurses and are not expected to be.
+Arming them with sepsis knowledge could save lives though.
 The Sepsis 911 Information Kit, a program aimed towards the public, provides camp staff with a prepared presentation and a consistent message about what sepsis is, how it may be prevented, and how it is treated.
 The program is for the general public and has supporting materials for the presenters.